A characterization of two-dimensional rational singularities via Core of ideals: Preliminary on -ideals

 (2) A cycle $Z>0$ is called a {\em $p_g$-cycle} if $\cO_X(-Z)$ is generated and $h^1(\cO_X(-Z))=p_g(A)$. \end{defn}

 \begin{rem} If $p_g(A)=0$, then $A$ is called a {\em rational} singularity.
-On a rational singularity, every integrally closed ideal is a $p_g$-ideal by definition and conversely, this property characterizes a rational singularity because we always have integrally closed ideal $I=I_Z$ such that $h^1(\cO_X(-Z))=0$. \end{rem}
+On a rational singularity, every integrally closed $\m$-primary ideal is a $p_g$-ideal by definition (cf. \cite{Li}) and conversely, this property characterizes a rational singularity because we always have integrally closed ideal $I=I_Z$ such that $h^1(\cO_X(-Z))=0$ (cf. \cite{Gi}). \end{rem}

 In \cite{OWYgood}, we have seen many good properties of $p_g$-ideals.
 We will review some of these properties.